Board of Directors

 John and I (and later our 3 kids) have been coming to Garnet Lake since the late 1970s as guests of the Wolfes and in 1997, we built our house on property subdivided from the Wolfes (on the “road” past the Lodge!).
 Since I retired from being an IT Program Manager, I've enjoyed more time at the lake and getting to know more of our neighbors.
 Our 3 children have enjoyed time at the lake since they were small and our 5 grandkids now look forward to their time at the lake.
 I've performed the GLCA financial audit in the past and served as Treasurer for the past 4 years.
 I love everything Garnet Lake has to offer in all seasons; it truly is a special place!

 Judy Thomson - Secretary

-Steve and I bought our place at 31 Cross Road on the west side of Garnet Lake in 2014 and have been increasing the time spent at the lake every year.
-This past year we were here about 80 percent of the time.
+Steve and I bought our place at 31 Cross Road on the west side of Garnet Lake in 2014 and moved here full-time in 2021.
 I retired from New York State government after working in many areas of public administration and human resources.
 I have served on several boards for 30 years.
 I have been secretary to GLCA since 2015.